microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/externalconnectors-identity-delete.md

 ---
-title: "Delete identity"
+title: "Delete identity of member"
-description: "Remove an existing identity resource member from an externalGroup"
+description: "Remove a member from an externalGroup by deleting the corresponding identity resource."
 author: "sacampbe-msft"
 localization_priority: Normal
 ms.prod: "search"